Metadata Schema Validation and Linting for Geospatial Workflows

 • Date and coordinate format regex validation

-When pulling metadata directly from spatial databases, such as in Automating metadata extraction from PostGIS tables, structural linting catches malformed outputs before they hit the validation engine.
-Database exports often contain null bytes, truncated strings, or improperly escaped characters that break XML parsers.
+When pulling metadata from spatial databases — as in automating metadata extraction from PostGIS tables — structural linting catches malformed outputs before they reach the validation engine.
+Database exports often contain null bytes, truncated strings, or improperly escaped characters that break XML parsers silently.

 import json